EmmaRamirez/emmaramirez.me/src/articles/2024/a11y-audit-weekend.md

 ---
-title: "A Weekend Accessibility Audit"
+title: 'A Weekend Accessibility Audit'
 date: 2024-05-05
 tags: [accessibility, audit]
-description: "I spent 48 hours with a screen reader and came back with a checklist."
+description: 'I spent 48 hours with a screen reader and came back with a checklist.'
 ---

 I spent 48 hours with a screen reader and came back with a checklist.